“Your period can last between 2 and 7 days,

 “The menstrual cycle is the monthly hormonal cycle a female’s body goes through to prepare for pregnancy.
 Your menstrual cycle is counted from the first day of your period up to the first day of your next period.
 Your hormone levels (estrogen and progesterone) usually change throughout the menstrual cycle and can cause menstrual symptoms”.3

-In About the Menstrual Cycle: What Is A Menstrual Cycle? the (Australian) Jean Hailes for Women’s Health’s definition is:
+In About the Menstrual Cycle: What Is A Menstrual Cycle? the (Australian) Jean Hailes for Women’s Health’s (JH) definition is:

 Menstrual Cycle Pattern

-What is a woman’s normal menstrual cycle pattern?
+What is a usual menstrual cycle pattern?

 In Vaginal Bleeding: Basics – Definition the (United States) Mayo Clinic explain: